betaflight/betaflight/docs/PID tuning.md

 ## PID controllers

-Cleanflight has three built-in PID controllers which each have different flight behavior.
+Cleanflight has 5 built-in PID controllers which each have different flight behavior.
 Each controller requires different PID settings for best performance, so if you tune your craft using one PID controller, those settings will likely not work well on any of the other controllers.

-You can change between PID controllers by running `set pid_controller = X` on the CLI tab of the Cleanflight Configurator, where X is the number of the controller you want to use.
-Please read these notes first before trying one out!
+You can change between PID controllers by running `set pid_controller=n` on the CLI tab of the Cleanflight Configurator, where `n` is the number of the controller you want to use.
+Please read these notes first before trying one out.

 ### PID controller 0, "MultiWii" (default)